 The Java break and continue are two important statements used to alter the flow of a program in any programming language.

-In Java Programming, Loops are useful to perform a specific block of code for n number of times until the test condition is false.
+In Java Programming, Loops are useful for performing a specific block of code for n number of times until the test condition is false.
 There will be some circumstances where we must stop the loop without completing all the lies of code.
 In these situations, we can use this Java break and continue statements.

 Java break Statement